stat6250-s17/course-questions-wiki/week-08/README.md

 [recipe_for_isolating_all_duplicates (from Week 8 Overview)]
 - Question (hhu9−stat6250):during this process,How to reduce the space occupied by duplicates when we meet a big dataset?

+[recipe_for_drop_and_swap (from Week 8 Overview)]
+- Question (hhu9−stat6250): How can we drop variables in PROC DATASETS.